 Building Construction Management: Associate in Applied Science (AAS) (4510)

-In fall 2016, HACC is offering a fully online two-year associate degree in building construction management that prepares you for the growing demand in construction.
+HACC now offers a fully online two-year associate degree in building construction management that prepares you for the growing demand in construction.
 Proudly YOURS, we are one of the only schools in the nation to offer this program fully online – and the only community college in Pennsylvania to provide the opportunity to complete the program online in two years.
+Also, this program has recently received candidacy status from the American Council on Construction Education (ACCE), which means that HACC is on it's way to receiving full accreditation for this program within the next five years!

 What can I do with this in the workforce?